Why We’re Here

 Division 4 – 1.5 consolation points

-The WCRA data team updates the leaderboard on Wednesdays of each week.
-If the team is unable to locate the results by Wednesday, they will contact the athlete and give them 48 hours to submit the results.
-If an athlete nominates an event but is unable to provide the results within those 48 hours, the nomination will be forfeited and no points will be awarded.
+The WCRA data team updates the leaderboard on Thursday afternoons each week.
+If the team is unable to locate the results by Wednesday, they will contact the athlete via text message and give them one week to submit the results.
+If an athlete nominates an event but is unable to provide the results within that deadline, consolation or nomination points will be awarded.

 Follow this link HERE to see how Division Rankings work – If the WCRA data entry team is unable to validate the payout to place the event into a Division Ranking, it will default as a Division 4.